hospitaljobsin/hospitaljobsin/apps/accounts/README.md

 - users can delete their accounts
-- when user is stuck while verifying their 2FA code, allow them to use their passkey, like Github (for better UX) (GITHUB SUPPORTS sms, passkeys and authenticator apps as valid 2FA methods)
+- when user is stuck while verifying their 2FA code, allow them to use their passkey, like Github (for better UX) (GITHUB SUPPORTS sms, security keys and authenticator apps as valid 2FA methods)
 - add modal before deleting passkeys, sessions, and delete all sessions
 - option to disable password
 - If the user loses access to their 2FA device, provide secure fallback options:
     Alternative 2FA Methods: Allow authentication via email or backup phone number.
     Manual Verification via Support: If no 2FA method is available, require identity verification (e.g., ID document upload or security questions).

-TODO:
-completely change 2FA

-2FA shouldnt be enabled via authenticator app alone 2FA can be enabled via passkeys also has_2fa_enabled should be a boolean field on the document
-- last passkey cannot be deleted if 2fa is enabled with it
-- authenticator app can be configured and disabled separately, but cannot be disabled if 2fa is enabled with only it
+Github Uses SECURITY KEYS only as a form of 2fa, not PASSKEYS. hence our current setup is correct